L-maple/k8s-autoscaling/store-provisioner/hdfs-provisoner/README.md

 # Build the docker image of HDFS
-You can get the image from the DockerHub directly.
+You can get the image from the DockerHub directly.<br/>
 If you want to build by yourself, you can refer to below command.
 But you should download the package of Hadoop2.9.0 and JDK1.8 from their official website, and named the package as `hadoop-2.9.0.tar.gz` and `jdk-8u11-linux-x64.tar.gz`.
 ```shell
 cd docker-build